PigFormer project page, arXiv preprint, poster, slides, and code are now public.

 Selected Publications

 Google Scholar →What's Under the Skin?
-Estimating Swine Body Condition from Ceiling-Mounted RGB-D Camera
+Estimating Swine Body Condition

 CV4Animal Workshop @ CVPR 2026